DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 Without the relevant billing level, some Google Cloud resources will not be created.

+> [!NOTE]
-> NOTE:  Prerequisites and software supported by ODM 9.0.0 are listed on [the Detailed System Requirements page](https://www.ibm.com/support/pages/ibm-operational-decision-manager-detailed-system-requirements).
+> Prerequisites and software supported by ODM 9.0.0 are listed on [the Detailed System Requirements page](https://www.ibm.com/support/pages/ibm-operational-decision-manager-detailed-system-requirements).

 ## Steps to deploy ODM on Kubernetes from Google GKE